 Rhos is an inviting Wales cottage, perfect for families and friends, in a wonderful year-round location.

 Four bedrooms: 1 x king-size double, 1 x ground floor double, 1 x twin, 1 x ground floor twin.
 Ground floor bathroom with bath, shower over, basin & WC.
 Shower room with shower, basin & WC.
-Kitchen with breakfast table (seats 5).
-Dining room.
+Kitchen with dining area.
 Sitting room with multi-fuel burner.
+Second sitting room.

 About the location